vidbina/vidbina.github.io/_posts/2016-03-18-secure-github-pages.markdown

 **trust** Kloudsec.
 Kloudsec holds the certificates and they provide the first front for your page on the web.
 They could provide resources that aren't yours but are hardly indistinguishable from the resources you intended to provide.

 In short, if there would be anything somewhere in the middle, it could be them.
 To be fair, if Github were to offer HTTPS pages for custom domains, they would have that power too, so what am I really bitching about here?!?
-With a similar solution you kind of have to be okay with another party holding that certificate for your domain.
+:stuck_out_tongue_closed_eyes: It's just a trust issue, but I felt I needed to point it out clearly.

 # Conclusion